Symphony No. 6 (Sessions)

 The Symphony No. 6 of Roger Sessions, a symphony written using the twelve-tone technique, was composed in 1966.
 It was commissioned by the state of New Jersey and the New Jersey Symphony Orchestra.
 The score carries the dedication: "In celebration of the three hundredth anniversary of the state of New Jersey".

 History

 Sessions began composing the symphony in the summer of 1965 while traveling in South America, and completed it at Tanglewood in 1966.
 It is the first of a trilogy of symphonies, composed in rapid succession, which Sessions associated with the Vietnam war.
 The premiere was a disaster, with the finale still incomplete and the first movement played as a finale to make up for this; it was given its first complete performance and its New York premiere by the Juilliard Orchestra conducted by José Serebrier on 4 March 1977.
 It was published by 1976.
 The score bears the copyright year 1975.

-Instrumentation
+Music

-The symphony is scored for three flutes, three oboes, four clarinets, three bassoons, four horns, two trumpets, three trombones, tuba, timpani, percussion, piano, harp, and strings.
+The symphony is scored for 3 flutes, 3 oboes, 4 clarinets, 3 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, percussion, piano, harp, and strings.